SecurityInnovation/PGPy/docs/source/examples/actions.rst

     # Sign the primary User ID - this creates the usual certification signature that is best supported by other popular OpenPGP
     # implementations.
+    # As above, the bitwise OR operator '|' is used to add a signature to a PGPUID.
     someones_pubkey.userids[0] |= mykey.certify(someones_pubkey.userids[0], level=SignatureType.Persona_Cert)

     # If you want to sign all of their User IDs, that can be done easily in a loop.
 This is equivalent to GnuPG's
     # default behavior when signing someone else's public key.
+    # As above, the bitwise OR operator '|' is used to add a signature to a PGPKey.
     for uid in someones_pubkey.userids:
         uid |= mykey.certify(uid)